manifestinteractive/boxy-brown/README.md

 ### Step 7:

-I place the Speaker directly behind Boxy Browns mouth.
+I placed the Speaker directly behind Boxy Browns mouth.
 I attached the Arduino Uno to the inside as well.
 Keep in mind that you will want to be able to access the USB and Micro SD card so leave yourself room to insert / remove these from your installation so you can make updates if you choose.

 ![Step 7](images/build/hardware_007.jpg "Step 7")